 However, in my view, paying for a feature that should have been offered by Google years ago (like Dropbox) doesn’t feel right.
 And so, after many experiments, I have managed to come up with simple solutions that allow you to sync multiple accounts simultaneously without using a third-party app.
 Let’s get straight to it.

-Read Also: How To Get The Most Out Of Google Drive
+How to Get The Most Out Of Google Drive

 Use different user account